cyotek/Cyotek.Collections.Generic.CircularBuffer/readme.md

       string firstItem;
       string[] items;

-      target = new CircularBuffer<string>(3);
+      target = new CircularBuffer<string>(3);  // Creates a buffer with 3 items
       target.Put("Alpha");                     // Head is 0, Tail is 1, Size is 1
       target.Put("Beta");                      // Head is 0, Tail is 2, Size is 2
       target.Put("Gamma");                     // Head is 0, Tail is 3, Size is 3
       target.Put("Delta");                     // Head is 1, Tail is 1, Size is 3

-      firstItem = target.Get();                // firstItem is Beta, Head is 2, Tail is 1, Size is 2
+      firstItem = target.Get();                // firstItem is Beta.
+Head is 2, Tail is 1, Size is 2
-      items = target.ToArray();                // items is Gamma, Delta.
+      items = target.ToArray();                // items are Gamma, Delta.
 Head, Tail and Size are unchanged.

+This final example shows how the buffer is unchanged when peeking.

+      CircularBuffer<string> target;
+      string firstItem;
+      string lastItem;

+      target = new CircularBuffer<string>(10); // Creates a buffer with 10 items
+      target.Put("Alpha");                     // Head is 0, Tail is 1, Size is 1
+      target.Put("Beta");                      // Head is 0, Tail is 2, Size is 2
+      target.Put("Gamma");                     // Head is 0, Tail is 3, Size is 3
+      target.Put("Delta");                     // Head is 0, Tail is 4, Size is 4

+      firstItem = target.Peek();               // firstItem is Alpha.
+Head, Tail and Size are unchanged. lastItem = target.PeekLast();            // lastItem is Delta.
+Head, Tail and Size are unchanged.

 For more examples, see the test class `CircularBufferTests` as this has tests which cover all the code paths.
 Except for `ICollection.SyncRoot` anyway!

+## Requirements

+.NET Framework 2.0 or later.

 ## Acknowledgements

-The `CircularBuffer<T>` class was originally take from [Circular Buffer for .NET](http://circularbuffer.codeplex.com/), however I've fixed a number of bugs and added a few improvements.
+The `CircularBuffer<T>` class was originally taken from [Circular Buffer for .NET](http://circularbuffer.codeplex.com/), however I've fixed a number of bugs and added a few improvements.
 Unfortunately it didn't occur to me to keep a list of all the bugs I fixed.

 Syntax-wise, I don't remember changing any method signatures so they should work the same.
 I did rename the `AllowOverflow` property to `AllowOverwrite` which seems to make more sense to me.